ezzing/3DLayout-documentation/1-Introduction.md

 ### Notifications

-Everytime an operation is being executed, it will appear at the bottom of the canvas a bar with the name of that operation.
+Everytime an operation is being executed, it will appear at the top of the canvas a bar with the name of that operation.
 Its color represents the type of notification:

 * Red: error
 * Orange: warning (you should wait until the operation is finished)